- What types of proposals in IOS require preliminary proposals?

 - My research idea falls between two programs within IOS or between two programs found in different divisions or directorates.
 How do I submit the preliminary proposal for consideration by both programs?

 In IOS, preliminary proposals will not be co-reviewed with other programs.
 Thus, you will need to choose a single IOS program for your preliminary proposal submission.
+In general, it is the primary question addressed by the proposal that determines which program it belongs in rather than the species, methods or measures used.
 If you have any questions regarding which IOS program would be best for your submission, please contact a Program Director.

 - May I request that my invited full proposal be co-reviewed between a program in IOS and another program in BIO or NSF in general?

 You may alert the IOS Program Director(s) to other programs that might be relevant to your proposal.
 However, he/she cannot guarantee co-review will occur.